cvk/gibberish-language-blog/README.md

-# The repository is the home of Gibberish Umbra's Secret Language Blog.
+# The repository of Gibberish Umbra's Secret Language Blog.